Petecheco/DLFW/README.md

 NOTE: These repository is **not** meant for production use, it's just me practicing my coding techniques.
-The mostly used package is numpy(i guess).
+The mostly used package is numpy(I guess).